gugzkumar/cheet-sheet/docs/setting-up-remote.md

 3. Confirm you now have a file in your root folder called `infrastructure.env`

 <details><summary>What just happened?</summary>

 > The first thing we need to do is provision infrastructure for the app.
 This includes things like S3 Buckets, Cognito Userpools and lambda roles.
 We do this through docker compose.
-The file called infrastructure.env, is what properly configures how to build the infrastructure. *If you want to learn more about what each configuration is, read the ENVIRONMENT variable glossary.*
+The file called infrastructure.env, is what properly configures how to build the infrastructure.
+You could build the `infrastructure.env` file manually by following the [infrastructure.template.env](/.env_templates/infrastructure.template.env).
+The utility cli provides guided prompts to make it a bit easier. *If you want to learn more about what each configuration is, read the ENVIRONMENT variable glossary.*

 </details>